 The parties may hold a mediation session if you cannot reach a settlement agreement with the insurer.
-Your injury case will proceed to trial if negotiation and mediation are unsuccessful.
+Your personal injury case will proceed to trial if negotiation and mediation are unsuccessful.
 If you settle or win at trial, you receive financial compensation for your damages.

 What Is a Deposition?